The contentious urban politics of planning for water scarcity

 Aims

-To address this gap, the project concentrates on the contentious politics of planning for water scarcity, asking (1) how local actors from the state, civil society, and economic sector negotiate plans for the emerging water crisis and how these plans are being contested, and (2) to what extent this situation leads to alleged trade-offs between environmental goals and questions of social justice.
-To answer this, the project interweaves and builds upon planning literatures, political sociology, and urban political ecology.
-It employs case study research in Berlin and its transforming hinterlands, where the coal exit is generating water shortages, and Cambridge, where water scarcity is entangled with questions around a dire housing crisis.
+The project concentrates on the contentious urban politics of planning for water scarcity, asking (1) how ‘scarcity’ is understood, experienced and mobilized by different actors, (2) how local actors from the state, civil society, and economic sector negotiate plans for the emerging water crisis and how these plans are being contested, and (3) to what extent this situation leads to alleged trade-offs between environmental goals and questions of social justice.

-This research thus aims to contribute to the interdisciplinary field of urban studies by pursuing three objectives: First, producing critical knowledge about the actors involved in these plans serves to gather insights into their competing interests, visions, and strategies.
-Second, by way of empirically tracing how water scarcity is governed and contested in relation to planned housing and new industrial developments, I aim to explore the intersection of overlapping socio-ecological crises, namely water and housing, probing a previously underexplored nexus in urban planning.
-Third, building on these empirical contributions, the research aims to generate new knowledge about the role of the local state in dealing with the alleged trade-offs between environmental goals and questions of social justice.
+This research thus aims to contribute to the interdisciplinary field of urban studies by pursuing three objectives: First, producing critical knowledge about the actors involved in water-related planning conflicts serves to gather insights into their competing interests, visions, and strategies.
+Second, by way of empirically tracing how water is governed and contested in relation to planned housing and new industrial developments, I aim to explore the intersection of overlapping socio-ecological crises, probing a previously underexplored nexus in urban planning.
+Third, the research aims to generate new knowledge about the alleged trade-offs between environmental goals and questions of social justice.

 Research design

-To answer these questions, I develop and operationalize a political sociology of planning for water scarcity1 through engaging qualitative comparative case study research in Berlin and Cambridge.
-To analyse the collected material (expert interviews, document analysis, and participant observations) I employ constructivist grounded theory.2
+To answer these questions, the project develops and operationalizes a political sociology of planning for water scarcity1 by way of synthesizing literatures from planning, political sociology and urban political ecology.
+It employs case study research in Berlin and its transforming hinterlands, where the coal exit is generating water shortages, and Cambridge, where water scarcity is entangled with questions around a dire housing crisis.
+To analyse the collected material (expert interviews, document analysis, and participant observations) the project utilizes constructivist grounded theory.2

 This work is supported by a postdoctoral fellowship from the DAAD-Stiftung, KSB Stiftung Stipendium.